Authenticate to AWS with OIDC

 run: |

-Finally, add a step that pushes the output of the benchmark to your repository.
-Update the working-directory to the folder created in the above step.
-This should be the same location used in the above --export argument.
+Finally, add a step that pushes the output of the query to your repository.
+Update the `working-directory` to the folder created in the above step.

 - name: "Commit the file to GitHub"